-The Summer Olympics in 1936 began on a very atypical August day.
+The Summer Olympics, the infamous Nazi Games, in 1936 began on a very atypical August day.
 Dark clouds gathered in the sky over Berlin.
 Occasional rain harassed the spectators.
 The doomed Hindenburg airship hovered over the Olympic stadium, intermittently obscuring the sun and casting a giant shadow across the crowd.

 For the opening ceremony, three thousand singers warmed the colossal stone stadium in West Berlin with the sound of the German national anthem, followed by a more sinister rendition of the Horst-Wessel-Song.